vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 ### Recommendations
 ### Method
+1. Gather Product Reviews
-1. **Gather Product Reviews**: In lieu of publicy available customer reviews from **Great Minds**, we can obtain product reviews using [PRAW](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) to scrape the subreddit page **r/Teachers** for posts, comments, and replies from educators relating to "Eureka".
+    * In lieu of publicy available customer reviews from **Great Minds**, we can obtain product reviews using [PRAW](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) to scrape the subreddit page **r/Teachers** for posts, comments, and replies from educators relating to "Eureka".
+2. Perform Sentiment Analysis
-2. **Perform Sentiment Analysis**: Pre-processing product reviews using [NLTK](https://www.nltk.org/) prepares them for the [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment) within NLTK to measure customer sentiment.
+    * Pre-processing product reviews using [NLTK](https://www.nltk.org/) prepares them for the [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment) within NLTK to measure customer sentiment.
+3. Visualize Performance
-3. **Visualize Performance**: Visualizing the distribution of sentiment scores using [Matplotlib](https://matplotlib.org/) allows the Product team to get an intuitive sense of customer sentiment.
+    * Visualizing the distribution of sentiment scores using [Matplotlib](https://matplotlib.org/) allows the Product team to get an intuitive sense of customer sentiment.
+4. Identify Improvement Areas
-4. **Identify Improvement Areas**: Isolating negative reviews allows us to identify gaps in product performance to retain existing customers and prevent churn.
+    * Isolating negative reviews allows us to identify gaps in product performance to retain existing customers and prevent churn.

 ### Limits